EXPRESSCLUSTER/KVM/KVMandWindowsServerSetup.md

     4. Type "Network Name" and then define its IP address.

-        - By Checking "Enable DHCPv4", you can use DHCP.

-        - In this case, virtual DHCP assigns the IP addresses in the range you select to virtual machines.
+        If you use DHCP, please check "Enable DHCPv4".

     5. Click "Forwarding to physical network".

-        - The gateway of the virtual network is connected to the destination NIC you select.

-        - By this setting, a virtual machine can connect outside of its host machine.
+        A virtual machine can connect outside of its host machine via its virtual bridge.

     6. Click "Finish".